ontio/ontology/docs/specifications/ontrpcapi.md

 txid: transaction ID

-Verbose: Optional parameter, the default value of verbose is 0, when verbose is 0, it returns the block serialized information, which is represented by a hexadecimal string.
+Verbose: Optional parameter, the default value of verbose is 0, when verbose is 0, it returns the transaction serialized information, which is represented by a hexadecimal string.
 To get detailed information from it, you need to call the SDK to deserialize.
-When verbose is 1, the detailed information of the corresponding block is returned, which is represented by a JSON format string.
+When verbose is 1, the detailed information of the corresponding transaction is returned, which is represented by a JSON format string.

 #### Example